 “Perhaps the most interesting feature of these planes is that five of the six are marked with what appear to be serial numbers – 415, 492, 700, 701, and 720.
 This feature has not been noted on the mitre planes made by other contemporary makers such as John Sym of Westminster (1753-1803), and the Ponders, the Gabriels’ successors in the plane-making business.”
 Another signed Gabriel mitre plane with 309 stamped on the bridge, was featured in a blog by Joel Moskowitz.
 Moskowitz estimated that there are around a dozen Gabriel mitre planes remaining extant, and that based upon the low volume of mitre components in Gabriel inventory records, mitre plane production was quite limited.
 I believe that there are more than a dozen, especially when one adds in all of the unmarked mitres having Gabriel characteristics.

 After a few more years of observing Gabriel mitre planes, I have arrived at a new tally of 10 stamped and numbered examples.
 Of course the number of examples are inadequate, but this is what’s available.
 Numbers span a total of 500, ranging from the lowest at 220 and the highest at 720.
 The numbers are: 220, 270, 309, 372, 394, 415, 492, 700, 701, and 720.
 Gabriel nos.
 220, 270, 394, and 700 are available to me for direct study, while nos.
 309, 372, 492, and 701 I have observed through multiple photographs.
 The infill woods used are beech, mahogany, rosewood, and walnut.
-I could not find any pattern of wood chosen relative to the sequence of numbers.
+There is a general pattern of wood chosen relative to the sequence of numbers: beech tended to be used early on, with rosewood, mahogany, and walnut used somewhat later.
+Exceptions exist–no. 220 has rosewood infill and appears original.
 Three of the low numbered, or early planes have pinned infills: 220, 270, and 372, while the remainder are screwed in at the front and back.
 Nos.
 220, 270, and 394 have exactly the same shaped front infill, with identical mouldings at the back.
 Gabriel nos.
 309 and 372 both have a plain beechwood front infill, with no moulding at the back.
 The higher numbered, or late planes, 700, 701, and a similar unmarked example have thick bridges ~3/16″ with a bevel along the crescent recess at the front.
 700 and 701 also have a reeded front infill attached with a cheesehead screw through the front plate.
 The unmarked example also has a reeded front infill and cheesehead screw.
 All of the other earlier examples have thinner bridges, closer to 1/8″ thick, without the bevel along the curved front edge.
 No. 220 has a weak GABRIEL stamp on the bridge, with the numbers etched instead of stamped.
 The next two numbers, 270 and 309, have GABRIEL stamped on the rear of the front infill.
 Metal (hardness) used for tool stamps would have advanced during Gabriel’s metal plane production (1780-1822) which may explain the weak stamp on #220, and the stamps on the wooden front infill for numbers 270 and 309.
 Subsequent Gabriel mitres had strong GABRIEL stamps into the iron bridge, which would suggest utilization of a harder steel for the name-stamping punch.
 So there is some limited indication that Gabriel mitre build details are linked in clusters with the ascending numbers.
 That would be consistent with production in batches over the passage of time.

 Here is a list of early features in Gabriel mitre planes: